SeaWorld Orlando 2022 Guide, Visiting After COVID, Theme Park Tips, Ride Reviews, When to Visit/Ride, Mask Requirements.

 About SeaWorld Orlando

-The 200-acre SeaWorld Orlando marine zoological theme park opened in 1973, and today features oceanariums, marine mammal exhibits and shows, as well as aquatic themed thrill rides and world-class roller coasters.
-The killer whale and dolphin shows have evolved into more natural, educational experiences, and SeaWorld’s signature combination of big budget thrill rides blended with animal habitats and interactive exhibits continue to be popular today.
+The 200-acre SeaWorld Orlando marine zoological theme park opened in 1973, and today features oceanariums, marine mammal exhibits and shows, as well as aquatic-themed thrill rides and world-class roller coasters.
+The killer whale and dolphin shows have evolved into more natural, educational experiences, and SeaWorld’s signature combination of big-budget thrill rides blended with animal habitats and interactive exhibits continue to be popular today.

-In addition to being well-known for its theme park, SeaWorld is recognized the world over for it’s animal rescue and rehabilitation program.
+In addition to being well-known for its theme park, SeaWorld is recognized the world over for its animal rescue and rehabilitation program.
 Its first rescue team was formed in 1964 with the opening of their first park in San Diego, California.
 Since then, over 37,000 animals have been rescued by the organization.
 SeaWorld Orlando is particularly well respected for its Manatee rescue and rehabilitation.

 Best Times to Visit the Park, Crowd Levels, Crowd Calendar

 Before you plan your trip, take a look at the ‘Crowd Calendar’.
 To get the most out of your visit, go during one of the lower expected crowd level periods.
+SeaWorld is a park that handles crowds well thanks to its large show spaces and is our highest suggested park to visit on Holidays such as New Years’ Eve and July 4th.

 Monday-Thursday are the times to visit if you are hoping to experience the theme park with lower crowd levels.